-This recipe is for amazing, fluffy gluten free buckwheat pancakes, but first, I have to take you back to my childhood, and to how I developed a deep love of all things buckwheat.
+This recipe is for fluffy gluten free buckwheat pancakes.
+But first, I have to take you back to my childhood, and to how I developed a deep love of all things buckwheat.

 When I was a kid, my Mum would make me a dish called kasha, and it was (and still is) one of my favourite things in the world, above even fart jokes and laughing at people falling over; Even the thought of it takes me back to growing up in the hills and filling up on a bowl of this before a bug day of adventures.
 Kasha is simply boiled buckwheat groats, served with a bit of butter & salt, and is generally had for breaky, but I cook it now when I’m too lazy to make a full dinner.
 It’s particularity good for rainy winter nights, when you’re cuddled up on the couch with a blanket, no pants & movie and can’t be bothered even dealing with the Uber food delivery guy.

 It was such a staple for me growing up that I was pretty surprised to find out that the non-ethnic kids at school didn’t even know what it was.
 I loved bringing is weird foods for them to try, and think I single-handedly broadened the taste horizons of at least 25% of the kids at my Primary School.
 But I digress!
 Kasha was my introduction to buckwheat, and since then I will try anything I can get my hands on that has it in it.

 When I figured out that I was gluten-intolerant, I was devo – I couldn’t have bloody pancakes any more!
 I was actually so worried about telling my Mum because one of our ‘things’ was cooking pancakes when I’d visit on the weekend, and I didn’t want that to end.
 So I dug deep for a decent gluten free pancake recipe that didn’t have the texture of rubber spatula and came up with the below after much trial an error.